yasharma/PdoDb/README.md

 # PdoDb
-Simple PDO class crud operations in mysql
+Simple PDO class for crud operations in mysql